timoxley/sentry/README.md

 # Find all files in this folder that end in .coffee
 sentry.watchRegExp '', /\.coffee$/, ->

-# Find all files in the folder 'test' next to this file that begin with test and end in .coffee
+# Find all files in the adjacent 'test' folder that begin with test and end in .coffee
 sentry.watchRegExp '../tests/', /^test_,.coffee$/, ->
 ````